Continuing Education Activity

 The small fragment allograft technique alternatively may be used in defects of the tibial plateau where the entire meniscotibial unit is replaced by a donor unit and stabilized with screw fixation.

-Finally, while this article addresses the osteochondral allograft transplantation methods, there are newer technologies wherein articular cartilage scaffolds or membranes can be sewn or adhered into the articular surface defects found within the knee.
+Finally, while this article addresses the osteochondral allograft transplantation methods, there are newer technologies wherein articular cartilage scaffolds or membranes can be sewn or adhered to the articular surface defects found within the knee.
 Those techniques show promise in many situations and will likely, in some instances, replace the need to transplant an auto or allograft osteochondral segment.

-As with any surgical procedure pain, bleeding, damage to surrounding anatomic structures, and infection are a risk, albeit low compared to many surgeries in the hands of a skilled arthroscopist.
+As with any surgical procedure, pain, bleeding, damage to surrounding anatomic structures, and infection are a risk, albeit low compared to many surgeries in the hands of a skilled arthroscopist.
 Outside of the general complications associated with any surgical procedure, graft failure is of the greatest concern.
 While patients who undergo osteochondral allograft transplantation for traumatic or idiopathic injuries have a reported graft survival of 100%, cartilaginous defects caused by post-traumatic arthritis, osteonecrosis, or osteochondrosis have a lower rate of graft survival.
 Ultimately, the underlying cause of the index deficit should be considered.
 If the cause of a patient's cartilaginous defect is due to an anatomic or medical derangement, failure to address the cause of the deficiency will inevitably lead to failure of the procedure and potential exacerbation of the joint insufficiency.

 Articular cartilage defects often result in pain and discomfort that seriously affect a patient's quality of life.
 When non-surgical management fails, osteochondral autograft or allograft transplantation is a reasonable solution to provide patients with hope for a better quality of life.
 With joint pain reduced or eliminated, patients may return to normal activity while avoiding more invasive or elevated risk profile procedures such as total knee arthroplasty.
 Prolonging an active lifestyle is important and can lead to overall better physical and mental health.